Cousin marriage: Middle East

 In-marriage was more frequent in the late pre-Islamic Hijaz than in ancient Egypt.
 It existed in Medina during Muhammad's time, but at less than today's rates.
 In Egypt, estimates from the late 19th and early 20th centuries state variously that either 80% of fellahin married first cousins or two-thirds married them if they existed.
 One source from the 1830s states that cousin marriage was less common in Cairo than in other areas.
-In traditional Syria-Palestina, if a girl had no paternal male cousin (father's brother's son) or he renounced his right to her, the next in line was traditionally the maternal male cousin (mother's brother's son) and then other relatives.
+In traditional Syria–Palestina, if a girl had no paternal male cousin (father's brother's son) or he renounced his right to her, the next in line was traditionally the maternal male cousin (mother's brother's son) and then other relatives.
 Raphael Patai, however, reported that this custom loosened in the years preceding his 1947 study.
 In ancient Persia, the Achaemenid kings habitually married their cousins and nieces, while between the 1940s and 1970s, the percentage of Iranian cousin marriages increased from 34 to 44%.
 Cousin marriage among native Middle Eastern Jews is generally far higher than among the European Ashkenazim, who assimilated European marital practices after the diaspora.

 According to anthropologist Ladislav Holý, cousin marriage is not an independent phenomenon, but rather one expression of a wider Middle Eastern preference for agnatic solidarity, or solidarity with one's father's lineage.
 According to Holý, the oft-quoted reason for cousin marriage of keeping property in the family is, in the Middle Eastern case, just one specific manifestation of keeping intact a family's whole "symbolic capital".
 Close agnatic marriage has also been seen as a result of the conceptualization of men as responsible for the control of the conduct of women.
 Honor is another reason for cousin marriage: while the natal family may lose influence over the daughter through marriage to an outsider, marrying her in their kin group allows them to help prevent dishonorable outcomes such as attacks on her or her own unchaste behavior.
 Pragmatic reasons for the husband, such as warmer relations with his father-in-law, and those for parents of both spouses, like reduced bride price and access to the labor of the daughter's children, also contribute.
 Throughout Middle Eastern history, cousin marriage has been both praised and discouraged by various writers and authorities.

-A 2009 study found that many Arab countries display some of the highest rates of consanguineous marriages in the world, and that first cousin marriages which may reach 25–30% of all marriages.
-In Qatar, Yemen, and UAE, consanguinity rates are increasing in the current generation.
-Research among Arabs and worldwide has indicated that consanguinity could have an effect on some reproductive health parameters such as postnatal mortality and rates of congenital malformations.
+A 2009 study found that many Arab countries display some of the highest rates of consanguineous marriages in the world, and that first cousin marriages may reach 25–30% of all marriages.
+In Qatar, Yemen, and UAE, rates of consanguineous marriages are increasing in the current generation.